Support after discharge: Neonatal Community Outreach Team

 M: 07585 128 598

-They support babies at home who require oxygen, weight management and nasogastric tube feeding.
+The team supports babies at home who require oxygen, weight management or nasogastric tube feeding.

-You will be contacted by telephone within a few days of discharge to see how baby is settling at home.
-This gives you the opportunity to ask any initial questions that you may have.
+You will be contacted by telephone within a few days of discharge to check how your baby is settling at home.
+This gives you the opportunity to ask any initial questions.
 The team will continue to call regularly depending on your baby’s age, gestation and progress.

-They also offer home visits, if required, to provide additional support.
-Your baby will be discharged from the community team usually within 4 weeks of being at home, and will then continue under the care of your health visitor.
+Home visits are also available where required to provide additional support.
+Your baby will usually be discharged from the community team within four weeks of being at home and will then continue under the care of your health visitor.

-Due to the vast area of Greater London, home visits will only be offered to those living in the local area of each hospital.
-If you are from outside of the local area, you will be supported by telephone consultation.
-If home visits would be potentially beneficial to you and your baby, we will discuss transfer/handover of care to your local hospital so full neonatal community support can be achieved.
+Due to the wide area covered across Greater London, home visits are only offered to those living in the local area of each hospital.
+If you live outside the local area, support will be provided via telephone consultation.
+If home visits would be beneficial, we will discuss transferring care to your local hospital so full neonatal community support can be provided.

 Community midwife

-If your baby has left the unit before 10 days of age you will be visited by your community midwife.
-They will weigh your baby and give advice on feeding, as well as checking up on how you are too.
+If your baby leaves the unit before 10 days of age, you will be visited by your community midwife.
+They will weigh your baby, provide feeding advice and check how you are doing.

 Health visitor

-Your community midwife will then hand over care to your health visitor who will carry out a first home visit.
-During this visit they will offer you advice and support on caring for your baby.
-Inform you of local baby clinics where you can go to get your baby weighed and local Children’s Centres who offer support groups.
-They will also offer advice on looking after yourself and how to get additional help if needed.
+Your community midwife will then hand over care to your health visitor, who will carry out a first home visit.
+During this visit, they will offer advice and support on caring for your baby, inform you about local baby clinics where your baby can be weighed, and signpost local Children’s Centres that offer support groups.

-Your health visitor will make a plan with you if your baby is still small or premature to either visit more frequently or request for you to visit the baby clinic for check-ups.
+Your health visitor will agree a plan with you if your baby is still small or premature.
+This may include more frequent visits or attending baby clinics for regular check-ups.

 You must register your baby with your GP as soon as possible

-They will be your first point of contact for medical care; they carry out a 6-8 week post-natal check for you and your baby.
-If your baby was premature it may be carried out at a later time.
-We will send your GP a copy of your baby’s discharge summary which will inform them of any medications or specialist milk your baby may need.
-Please contact them to arrange any repeat prescriptions.
+We will send your GP a copy of your baby’s discharge summary, which will include details of any medications or specialist milk your baby may need.
+Please contact your GP to arrange any repeat prescriptions.

-If you are concerned about your baby out of hours, please call 111, or call 999 if it is an emergency.
+If you are concerned about your baby out of hours, please call 111, or call 999 in an emergency.

 Follow-ups after discharge

-Some babies might require a Paediatric Consultant appointment or other follow up tests or exams.
-You will be informed prior to, or on the day of discharge if there are any appointments scheduled for your baby.
-Otherwise, they will be arranged by post or by telephone call.
+Some babies may require a paediatric consultant appointment or other follow-up tests or examinations.
+You will be informed before or on the day of discharge if any appointments are scheduled.
+Otherwise, appointments will be arranged by post or telephone.

-Should you have any queries with regard to your baby’s appointment, please telephone the number on your appointment letter or alternatively call Paediatric Outpatients on 020 3315 6666.
+If you have any queries regarding your baby’s appointment, please call the number on your appointment letter or contact Paediatric Outpatients on 020 3315 6666.
 We are unable to reschedule appointments for you.